1 Legal framework

 10.1 How are domestic judgments enforced in your jurisdiction?

-- the warrant of seizure of immovable property;
+- a writ of sequestration of immovable property;

 10.2 How are foreign judgments enforced in your jurisdiction?